Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical

 In words, this estimate is the average difference between observed outcomes and predicted counterfactuals under $T=0$, in the sample of the post-introduction population that was treated with $T=1$.

-\paragraph*{Case study} The estimation procedure of the case study is visualized in Figure 1.
-The model family $\mathbf{m}_{pre}$ is a logistic regression model, and its parameters $\hat{\beta}$ are fitted on the 750 individuals treated with photon therapy between 2007 and 2017.
-As patient characteristics $\mathbf{X}$, the model includes the grade of dysphagia at baseline (i.e., before starting radiotherapy) and tumor location.
-As treatment plan characteristics $\mathbf{P^{(0)}}$, four variables from the photon radiation plan are used: the mean planned dose to the superior pharyngeal constrictor muscle (PCM), middle PCM, and inferior PCM.
-The ATT is calculated using the 93 individuals treated with protons in the target sample (2018?2019).
-For these individuals, although they were treated with protons, corresponding photon plans are also available as these were used selecting patients for proton therapy (see section \ref{sec:casestudy-data}).
-This allows us to compare their observed dysphagia outcome $Y_i$ with the counterfactual risk of dysphagia predicted by the fitted logistic regression model, using their photon plan and patient characteristics: $\mathbf{m}_{pre}(\mathbf{X}_i, \mathbf{P}^{(0)}_i; \hat{\beta})$.
-We refer to Appendix A.4 for an example calculation in R, using bootstrapping to obtain confidence intervals around the estimated ATT.
+\paragraph*{Case study} In the case study, the model family $\mathbf{m}_{pre}$ is logistic regression, with model parameters (coefficients) $\boldsymbol{\hat{\beta}}$ fitted on the 750 individuals treated with photon therapy between 2007 and 2017.
+As patient characteristics $X$, this model incorporates the grade of dysphagia at baseline (i.e., before starting radiotherapy) and tumor location.
+As treatment plan characteristics $\mathbf{Z}^{(0)}$ four variables from the photon radiation plan are used: the mean planned dose to the superior pharyngeal constrictor muscle (PCM), middle PCM, and inferior PCM.
+The ATT is calculated using the 93 individuals treated with protons in the target sample (2018-2019).
+For these individuals, although they were treated with protons, corresponding photon plans are also available as these were used selecting patients for proton therapy (see section 2.3).
+This allows us to compare their observed dysphagia outcome $Y_i$ with the counterfactual risk of dysphagia predicted by the fitted logistic regression model, using their photon plan and patient characteristics: $\mathbf{m}_{pre}(\mathbf{X}_i, \mathbf{Z}^{(0)}_i ; \boldsymbol{\hat{\beta}})$.
+In Appendix A.4 we show an example calculation in R, using bootstrapping to obtain confidence intervals around the estimated ATT.
 In this example, the average of observed outcomes under proton therapy was 0.25, whereas the average of predicted counterfactuals under photon therapy was 0.47, resulting in a treatment effect estimate of -0.22, with a 95\% CI of (-0.31, -0.13).
 This positive ATT is expected, as patients were selected for proton therapy based on their expected benefit.